Furia (fungus): Species notes

 Furia ithacensis is a species of the pathogenic fungus in America that causes a fatal disease in flies, specifically snipe flies (Rhagio sp.).
 The infected 'zombified' fly-host makes its a journey to some vegetation, normally the underside of a leaf and most often during the evening hours.
 By morning, the fly will already have been dead for hours.
 Its fungus-ridden cadaver will be perched on the leaf with its wings spread as though ready to take flight.
 Its dead body is bound to the leaf by hundreds of hyphae.
 The hyphae are specialized so that they grab the leaf with a strong sucker-like protrusions.
 The cadaver attracts new fly victims, especially searching males that are prompted by their sexual attraction to these flies.
 During the night, the fungus had been busy producing and expelling spores.
-These spores showered the environment surrounding the fly cadaver like fungal bullets of death.
-So, as curious flies and also males inspect the cadaver, they pick up the fungal spores, and the infection cycle starts again.
+These spores showered the environment surrounding the fly cadaver, so, as curious flies inspect the cadaver, they pick up the fungal spores, and the infection cycle starts again.